shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2023-10-13-spark-prophet.md

 ### Training process

-Our model setup will be the following:
+Our model setup will be the following hyperparameters:

 ```python
 model = Prophet(